 And a rare species of small black frog.

-There is two possible way to feel at the top Roraima.
+There is two possible way to feel at the top of Roraima.
 You can be scorching hot, the mountain is just 2 degrees north of the equator or freezing cold.
 The rain, the fog, the wind and the altitude of almost 3000 meters are responsible for night temperatures just above zero.

-After two nights at the top we were ready to go down.
+After two nights at the top, we were ready to go down.

-The last two days of raining has made the crossing of the rivers very unpleasant and dangerous.
+The last two days of rain made the crossing of the rivers very unpleasant and dangerous.
 I learned that the easiest way to cross a river is when you have your socks on.
-That prevent accidents on very slippery river stones.
+That prevents accidents on very slippery river stones.
 Another unpleasant surprise waited for us at the rivers in the form of very small, flesh-eating flies.
 Their name is puri-puri, they are similar to our famous Canadian black flies and DEET doesn’t work for them.
 They were the cream on the cake, the cherry on the cocktail.

-Anyway, the next day we were again at Santa Elena De Uairen, we took a cab to the border, taxi to Boa Vista and a night bus to Manaus.
+Anyway, the next day we were again at Santa Elena De Uairen, we took a cab to the border, a taxi to Boa Vista and a night bus to Manaus.
 Finally, after almost a week I had my hot, steaming shower and nice, soft bed.

 After so many obstacles and hard work, I can say with great satisfaction: “Mission Roraima – accomplished”